Note Bleu: Best of the Blue Note Years 1998–2005

-Note Bleu: Best of the Blue Note Years 1998–2005 is a "best of" or "greatest hits" compilation from avant-jazz-funk organ trio Medeski Martin & Wood, released in 2006 and featuring select songs from all of the band's albums released on Blue Note Records.
+Note Bleu: Best of the Blue Note Years 1998–2005 is a 2006 “best of" compilation from avant-jazz-funk organ trio Medeski Martin & Wood, featuring selected songs from all of the band's albums released on Blue Note Records.
 (The band has since started an independent label, Indirecto Records.)

 Note Bleu was also released in a Deluxe Edition, featuring 3 bonus tracks and a Bonus DVD.